 - Eclectic: These kitchens have a mixture of textures, time periods, trends, and colors.
 Keep in mind that there shouldn’t be too many focal points.

-- Mediterranean: There’s nothing shy about a Mediterranean kitchen; it’s full of saturated colors, strong lines and ornate details.
-Often includes rough-hewn beams and dark wood cabinets.
+- Mediterranean: There’s nothing shy about a Mediterranean kitchen; it’s full of saturated colors, strong lines, and ornate details.
+It often includes rough-hewn beams and dark wood cabinets.

 - Traditional: Embellished cabinets have raised-panel doors and drawers with heavy moldings; mix cabinet finishes and counter depths for a custom, furniture-style look.